Delamox/L-STERNCHEN/README.md

 ## Installation
 Currently only supports Nix through flakes, an example flake configuration is provided below.

 > [!WARNING]
-> Make sure the nixpkgs input is set to the unstable channel.

-> [!WARNING]
 > Only works on Hyprland.